 - Encouraging women to become home owners by making it mandatory to register a property with both the male and female heads of family unless there is no female family member

-The eligibility for PM Awas Yojana varies according to the category you fall into based on the parameters set under the 3 different schemes.
-These parameters are primarily set keeping your income, position on the economic strata, and your housing needs in minds.
-Here is a detailed explanation to each scheme.
+The eligibility criteria for PMAY varies according to the category you fall into based on the parameters set under the 3 different schemes.
+These parameters are primarily set keeping your income, position on the economic strata, and your housing needs in mind.
+Here is a detailed explanation of each scheme.

-- Your age at the end of repayment period must be less than 70 years.
-The maximum repayment tenor of the loan is 20 years.
+- Your age at the end of the repayment period must be less than 70 years.
+The maximum repayment tenor of the loan is 20 years

-- The subsidy of 4% is applicable to up to Rs.
-9 lakh only, so if a lender approves a loan higher than that, the extra amount will not be linked to the subsidy.
+- The subsidy of 4% applies to up to Rs.
+9 lakh only, so if a lender approves a loan higher than that, the extra amount will not be linked to the subsidy

-- The loan term is 20 years; however, banks can sanction 30 years if your age remains less than 70 years at the end of repayment.
+- The loan term is 20 years; however, banks can sanction 30 years if your age remains less than 70 years at the end of the repayment

 A few general rules that apply consistently for these three PMAY schemes are:

 - You cannot apply for this scheme if you or any member of your family already owns a house in any part of India.
 A husband, wife, and unmarried children are counted as one family unit in this context